Scoring Rules and Formula

 Examples

-- Learner chooses the correct alternative: 1 point.
+- Learner selects the correct alternative: 1 point

 ![]() | ![]() | ![]() | ![]() |